NSERC Postgraduate Scholarships

 In case of applicants for doctoral scholarships (CGS D / PGS D), the summary should be sent to one of the agencies with a request for confirmation in writing (including by e-mail) if the research falls under that agency's mandate.
 If you wish to contact NSERC, please send an email to firstname.lastname@example.org.

 Complete evaluation criteria are available on the NSERC CGS D / PGS D Program page.

 Applicants must complete Form 201 electronically via the NSERC online application system.
 Instructions on how to complete Form 201 is available here.
 There is a single application and selection process for the CGS D and the PGS D. The top-ranked applicants will be offered a CGS D, and the next tier of meritorious applicants will be offered a PGS D.

 Depending on the applicant's status at the application deadline date and/or the applicant’s registration status in the year of application, applications are routed through a Canadian university or directly to NSERC.
 Applicant must review the "How do you apply for a scholarship?" section to determine the correct route for their application materials.
 Note to applicants: If you applied directly to NSERC when you were required to apply through a Canadian university (or vice versa), your application will be deemed ineligible and rejected.

 Applicants who are to submit their application to UBC must submit a complete application package by their graduate program's deadline (generally mid-September to early October - confirm with the graduate program).

-Submission of transcripts: Applicants who submit their application to UBC will be asked to identify a university designate who will upload the applicant's transcripts to their NSERC application.
-Normally, the university designate will be the graduate secretary in the applicant's current graduate program.
-Applicants are responsible to confirm with their graduate secretary which transcripts need to be provided by the student and which transcripts the graduate program already has on file to be uploaded.
+Submission of transcripts: Applicants who submit their application to UBC will be asked to identify a university designate (i.e., the applicant's graduate program staff) who will upload the applicant's transcripts to their NSERC application.
+Applicants are responsible to confirm with their graduate program which transcripts need to be provided by the student and which transcripts the graduate program already has on file to be uploaded.
+Please note that applicants must request certified true copies of transcripts from their graduate program, not from the Faculty of Graduate and Postdoctoral Studies.
 Consult the Form 201 instructions for detailed transcript requirements.